StefanNede/Linear-Regression-C/README.md

 # Linear Regression Model in C

-Currently using least squares and the Gram-Schmidt method for multiple regression (LaTeX file on mathematical background coming soon)...
+Currently using least squares and the Gram-Schmidt method for QR factorisation to enable efficient multiple regression (LaTeX file on mathematical background coming soon)...

 ## Requirements
 Simply a C compiler (all implementations of linear algebra operations and graphing have been implemented from scratch)!